gitops-jml/gitops-with-rhacm/README.md

 - create the RHACM Custom resources from files\
 `cd gitops-with-rhacm/rhacm-def/apps/apps-group1/petclinic/; oc apply -f dev`
-- repeat with *prod* manifests in prod folder
 - change the value of the environment label for the managed cluster, using dev or prod
 - observe the deployments in RHACM console and target clusters, depending of the label value
 - test the routes